rancho-dart/dart_forwarder/CONFIGURATION.md

     ```
     curl <url>
     ```
-    and the returned value is a valid IP address, the url is a valid resolver.
+    and the returned value is your public IP address, the url is a valid resolver.

   - dns_servers: